- Detailed driving and hiking instructions are available on our printable information flyer.

 - The access report is updated at least every Wednesday evening.

-Road closures currently limit access to Goldmyer and Dingford Creek Trailhead.
+- Road closures limiting access to Goldmyer and Dingford Creek Trailhead

-The road is not snow plowed, which can limit vehicle access to the trailhead during winter.
+- The unpaved road is NOT snow plowed, sanded, or monitored for people in distress, which can limit vehicle access to the trailhead during winter.

-The unpaved road is blocked by a locked gate at the Dingford Creek Trailhead.
-Parking at this trailhead is free and does not require a parking pass.
+- The unpaved road is blocked by a locked gate at the Dingford Creek Trailhead.

 - A Recreation Pass is now required to park at the Dingford Creek Trailhead.
 More info can be found through WTA.

 - An additional 4.5 mile hike past the gate and across a footbridge over the Middle Fork River brings visitors to Goldmyer Hot Springs.
 Alternatively, visitors can also hike along the Middle Fork Trail, which is slightly longer and requires several un-bridged stream crossings (not recommended during winter).

 - Depending on the time of year, mountain biking, cross-country skiing, and snowshoeing offer other exciting ways to travel to Goldmyer along the road past the Dingford Creek gate.